-Columbian Lingerie Model Vivi Castrillon Gets Nearly Naked In The Tiniest Monokini Imaginable
+Colombian Lingerie Model Vivi Castrillon Gets Nearly Naked In The Tiniest Monokini Imaginable

-Vivi Castrillon took to Instagram on Thursday evening with a jaw-dropping share that left very little to the imagination, to the delight of her 3.9 million social media followers.
+Vivi Castrillon took to Instagram on Thursday evening with a jaw-dropping share for her 3.9 million social media followers.
 The sultry brunette model looked spectacular in an exceptionally tiny swimsuit while posing to best display her impressive assets.
 In the first two hours after the post went live, over 5,600 fans had double-tapped their screens to show their appreciation.

 Vivi’s monokini featured a minimal amount of vibrant fuchsia fabric attached to a pair of steel rings that rested just above each voluptuous breast.
-The garment resembled a very narrow “v,” which rose up from between her legs and barely covered the NSFW areas of her bust before attaching to a pair of spaghetti straps than ran over both shoulders.
+The garment resembled a very narrow “V,” which rose up from between her legs and barely covered the NSFW areas of her bust before attaching to a pair of spaghetti straps that ran over both shoulders.

 She accessorized with a thick choker that appeared to be constructed from little black-and-white seashells.

-Vivi stood with her legs wide apart and seemingly straddling a couple of large boulders that lined the smooth, sandy beach in the blurred background.
+Vivi stood with her legs wide apart, seemingly straddling a couple of large boulders that lined the smooth, sandy beach in the blurred background.
 The tide appeared to be going out, and the small white crests of a few mellow waves rolled atop the deep blue water.

 She braced most of her weight on her right leg and extended her left forward and out to the side with her knee partially bent.
-Her hips were angled a slight bit to one side, but her shoulders were rotated and squared to the camera.
+Her hips were angled a slight bit to one side, but her shoulders were squared to the camera.
 Both arms were raised high over her head, and she swept the front portion of her hair to the crown of her head with both hands.

 Vivi tilted her head and gazed at the camera with an intense, come-hither expression.
 Her chocolate brown eyes sparkled in the bright light, and a disarming half-smile played upon her lips.

-Vivi’s tanned skin looked even more enticingly golden in what seemed to be the waning light of late afternoon.
+Vivi’s tanned skin looked even more enticingly golden in what seemed to be the waning light of the late afternoon.
 Sunshine poured across her spectacular physique and created subtle highlights which bounced off the curves of her breasts, her right hip, and along the top of her left thigh.

 She credited Amaginations Photography for the striking imagery.

-Vivi’s Instagram admirers loved the post, and flocked to the comments section with compliments for the Miss Playboy TV Latin America.
+Vivi’s Instagram admirers loved the post and flocked to the comments section with compliments for the Miss Playboy TV Latin America.
 The praise came in multiple languages, although some people seemingly decided to circumvent any potential communication issues by expressing themselves with affectionate emoji.

 “My favorite, Love it!” one supporter exclaimed.